leiyangly/HapLongLINEr/README.md

 ## Overview

-HapLongLINEr discovers and curates full-length (≥5 kb) young LINE-1 elements (L1HS, L1PA2, and potentially intact L1PA3) in haploid long-read assemblies.
+- HapLongLINEr discovers and curates full-length (≥5 kb) young LINE-1 elements (L1HS, L1PA2, and potentially intact L1PA3) in haploid long-read assemblies.
-**Each L1 identified is marked with its intact ORF status.**
+- The pipeline supports both RepeatMasker-based and RepeatMasker-free approaches and provides a curated pangenome-level L1 sequence repository.
-The pipeline supports both RepeatMasker-based and RepeatMasker-free approaches and provides a curated pangenome-level L1 sequence repository.
+- Each L1 identified is marked with its intact ORF status.

 ## Features